muthusathya1/myDSALearning/README.md

 # myDSALearning
-##  Very Large Power
+##  A, B and Modulo
 Problem Description

-Given two Integers A, B. You have to calculate (A ^ (B!)) % (1e9 + 7).

-    "^" means power,
-    "%" means mod, and
-    "!" means factorial.

-Note: Ensure to handle integer overflow when performing the calculations.
+Given two integers A and B, find the greatest possible positive integer M, such that A % M = B % M.

 Problem Constraints

-    1 <= A, B <= 5e5
+1 <= A, B <= 109
+A != B

 Input Format

-    First argument is the integer A
+The first argument is an integer A.

-    Second argument is the integer B
+The second argument is an integer B.

 Output Format

-    Return one integer, the answer to the problem
+Return an integer denoting the greatest possible positive M.